 Even teams like the Chicago Cubs — one of the most storied franchises in history — have made news for considering adding a sportsbook to Wrigley Field that allows fans to live bet in-person.
 From the sounds of it, MLB is supportive of that idea as long as its done “in a socially responsible manner.”

 Obviously, players, umpires and employees of teams are still not allowed to gamble on games according to Major League Rule 21, which Rose broke.
 But this sure looks like MLB is loosening its stance on gambling, especially because big money is in play.

-While the Hall of Fame continues to keep the door closed on Rose’s enshrinement hopes, it consistently leaves it open for terrible human beings like former Red Sox and Arizona Diamondbacks pitcher Curt Schilling, the man who online has voiced hateful anti-LGBT opinions, aligned himself with a white supremacist, compared Muslims to Nazis and “jokingly” encouraged the lynching of journalists (wow, really funny!).
-Schilling has been on the ballot seven-straight years now and could wind up getting in judging from the 60.9 percent of the vote he received this year.
+=While the Hall of Fame continues to keep the door closed on Rose’s enshrinement hopes, it consistently leaves it open for human beings like former Red Sox and Arizona Diamondbacks pitcher Curt Schilling, the man who online has voiced hateful anti-LGBT opinions, aligned himself with a white supremacist, compared Muslims to Nazis and “jokingly” encouraged the lynching of journalists.
+Schilling was the leading vote-getter at 71.1 percent in 2021, but requested he be taken off the ballot before his 10th and final year of eligibility.
 He needs 75 percent.

 What’s ironic is that despite a Hall of Fame voting rule that states “voting shall be based upon the player’s record, playing ability, integrity, sportsmanship, character, and contributions to the team(s) on which the player played,” a player like Cap Anson still has his plaque.
 It’s been well-documented that the Hall of Famer was racist and was one of the key men responsible for creating baseball’s color barrier in the late 1800s.
 He, on multiple occasions, refused to play against black baseball players like Moses Fleetwood Walker, which led to teams banning black players altogether until Jackie Robinson broke that barrier in 1947.